panadax/BUPT_QMUL-Telecom_Multimedia-Year3/README.md

 BUPT Joint Programme with QMUL (2023/24)

 ## Introduction:
 This repository is about the course resources in Year 3 for `Telecommunication with Management(Multimedia)` students, forked by the repo of panadax.
+It will also be of use for the students in `Electronic Information Engineering` because of  the course similarity of the two majors.

 ## Why This?
 I am devoted to establishing a platform to share resources which can help not make detours when previewing and reviewing courses.